-The funds raised for Fast Charge Monadnock will cover the initial project at the Co-op, produce a How To Guide to support others and hopefully many more EV charging stations in region towns.
+The funds raised for Fast Charge Monadnock will cover the initial project at the Co-op, produce a How To Guide to support other projects and hopefully many more EV charging stations in region towns.

 Want to know what to think about when considering a Fast Charger or LVL2 charger at your business or municipal lot?

 Click on the names of national Electric Vehicle Charging Network Retailers to learn more about what to consider when installing EV chargers at your location.
 (Some are links to videos – others are pages with content.
 Take time to review all the information and learn about the level of charger and how your needs match a specific type of EV station.)
-Note – this is just a few pages to get you started and not an exhaustive list.
+Note – these are just a few pages to get you started and not an exhaustive list.

 Chargepoint (note Chargepoint sells its own EV chargers as well as maintains its own network to supports its charging stations)